 What people love about Hinge, when it works, is that it feels intentional.
 The prompts give you context.
 The "most compatible" algorithm gives you a sense that the pairing was deliberate.
 And when you match, you have something to talk about immediately.

 Introvrs delivers all of this for friendship, without the romantic framing.
 The match is curated.
-When you receive it, you also receive a detailed explanation of why you were paired.
-That explanation gives you something real to start from, rather than a blank chat window and a photo.
+When you receive it, you also receive evidence-based reasoning for why you were paired.
+That context gives you something real to start from, rather than a name and a photo.

 The post-match support is also important here.
 Hinge gets people to a match; what happens next is largely up to the users.
 Introvrs continues to be useful after the match, helping both parties design a first hangout based on both of your preferences.
 That continuation is where the difference between a match and an actual friendship lives.